 - Gain new skills for personal and professional development.

 - Gain opportunities for travel in Canada and abroad.

 - Take part in our annual Provincial Workshop.

 - Experience the satisfaction of helping others develop and succeed - in sport and in life!

 Your time and talents can make a difference in the life of a local Special Olympics Athlete.

-Potential volunteers must complete the online Volunteer Registration Form (South West District) and obtain a Police Check.
+Potential volunteers must complete the online Volunteer Registration Form (South Central District) and obtain a Police Check.
 NCCP Coaches training should be undertaken within the first year of volunteering.

 Types of Volunteers

 We occasionally require Council members for our local Community Council.
 This requires a 2-year commitment, including attendance at monthly Council meetings.
 Some examples of positions are Registrar, Volunteer Coordinator, Fundraising Coordinator, Treasurer, Sports Tech Coordinator, and Public Relations Coordinator.